ivmai/bdwgc/doc/leak.md

 exit time, a potentially useless activity that often triggers large amounts of paging.

-All non-ancient versions of the garbage collector provide leak detection support.
-Version 5.3 adds the following features:
+The garbage collector provide leak detection support.
+This includes the following features:

   1. Leak detection mode can be initiated at run-time by setting `GC_find_leak` instead of building the collector with `FIND_LEAK` defined.
   This variable should be set to a nonzero value at program startup.
   2. Leaked objects should be reported and then correctly garbage collected.
-  Prior versions either reported leaks or functioned as a garbage collector.
-  For the rest of this description we will give instructions that work with any reasonable version of the collector.

 To use the collector as a leak detector, follow the following steps: